open62541/open62541-www/content/download/download.md

 +++

-Release notes Version 1.2.3:
+Release notes Version 1.3:

-This is the third patch release for the 1.2 release family of open62541.
+This is the first release of the 1.3 release series of open62541.
-There were only bugfixes and no API-breaking changes applied for the patch release.
+Going forward, only fixes and non-breaking changes will be integrated in the 1.3 release family.

-Important changes compared to the previous release include:
+New features compared to the previous release series 1.2 include:

-* fix(plugin): Remove assert about the key length in ua_openssl_basic256sha256.c
-* fix(arch): Use AF_INET in the socket hints if IPV6 is disabled
-* fix(arch) : ServerNetworkLayerTCP_start continues if one network interface fails to bind
-* fix(pubsub): Allow multiple readers on the same NetworkMessage
+* Support for OPC UA PubSub encryption (also TPM-based key handling)
+* Session authentication with x509 certificates (server-side)
+* Support for Event Filters
+* Support for Server Diagnostics
+* Binary/JSON encoding as a stable public API
+* Handling of Subscriptions with different priority
+* Greatly improved Nodeset Compiler, including support for structure values
+* Added UA_order function for all data types (equality test / absolute ordering for binary search trees, etc.)
+* Support for TLS-encrypted MQTT-based PubSub
+* Internally generate temporary self-signed certificates

+Besides the major functional additions, many small features, fixes and general improvements went into this release.
+Particularly, the memory consumption of the information model was reduced by about 1/3 compared to the 1.2 release series.

+Note that the v1.3 release family contains new features compared to v1.0.
+These have not been part of the certification that was achieved for the example server based on the v1.0 release.

 open62541 (http://open62541.org) is an open source and free implementation of OPC UA (OPC Unified Architecture) written in the common subset of the C99 and C++98 languages.
 The library is usable with all major compilers and provides the necessary tools to implement dedicated OPC UA clients and servers, or to integrate OPC UA-based communication into existing applications. open62541 library is platform independent.
 All platform-specific functionality is implemented via exchangeable plugins.
 Plugin implementations are provided for the major operating systems.